-I, (name), hereby designate the person or specifically described

-position below with environm to be a duly authorized representative for the purpose of overseeing compliance ental requirements, including the Construction General Permit, at the construction site.
-The designee is authorized to

-sign any report permit. s, stormwater pollution prevention plans and all other documents required by the
+I, \\\\\ (name), hereby designate the person or specifically described position below to be a duly authorized representative for the purpose of overseeing compliance with environmental requirements, including the Construction General Permit, at the construction site.
+The designee is authorized to sign any reports, stormwater pollution prevention plans and all other documents required by the permit.

 (name of person or position)

+(company)

-(company) (address)
+(address)

 (city, state, zip)

 (phone)

-as set forth in designee above I certify under direction or supproperly gathe authorization, I confirm that I meet the requirements to make such a designation (Reference State Permit), and that the meets the definition of a "duly authorized representative" as set forth in (Reference State Permit). penalty of law that this document and all attachments were prepared under my pervision in accordance with a system designed to assure that qualified personnel red and evaluated the information submitted.
-Based on my inquiry of the person
+By signing this authorization, I confirm that I meet the requirements to make such a designation as set forth in \\\\\\ (Reference State Permit), and that the designee above meets the definition of a "duly authorized representative" as set forth in \\\\\\ (Reference State Permit).

-information, that and complete. o manage the system, or those persons directly responsible for gathering the see information submitted is, to the best of my knowledge and belief, true, accurate, I am aware that there are significant penalties for submitting false information, possibility of fine and imprisonment for knowing violations.
+I certify under penalty of law that this document and all attachments were prepared under my direction or supervision in accordance with a system designed to assure that qualified personnel properly gathered and evaluated the information submitted.
+Based on my inquiry of the person or persons who manage the system, or those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and belief, true, accurate, and complete.
+I am aware that there are significant penalties for submitting false information, including the possibility of fine and imprisonment for knowing violations.

 Name:

 Company:

 Title:

 Signature:

 Date: